alixmacdonald10/fishFriendly/README.md

-The following programme creates a web app using Python to calculate fish mortality passing through a pump according to NEN8775 standards.
+# Fish mortality calculator deployed on Heroku

-The app is deployed on Heroku
+The following programme calculates fish mortality passing through a pump according to NEN8775 standards and is written in **python**.

 The programme uses:

 - Numpy
 - Pandas
 - Streamlit